Updated: Jul 1

 The hill behind me is right behind my house.
 It’s a bear for my kids to bike up when they accompany me on a walk.
 But once you get to the top you see acres of beautiful farmland on one side, a pond on the other, and a golf course in the distance.
 It’s quite the view.

 I write this because 2020 was a tough one for everyone.
-Careers are getting shifted, different education decisions are being made, there has been loss.
+Careers are getting shifted, different education decisions are being made, loss has been experienced.
 I would like to speak some words of hope and encouragement to you as we start the new year.

 This is not the end of your story.
 God is weaving something together in your life.
 To continue with the road metaphor, if it’s foggy, the fog will lift.
 If it’s bumpy, the road will smooth out.
 If it’s slippery, things will stabilize.